 These are sized to fit inside a book like a very large bookmark.
 Print ’em out, stick ’em in the book, and enjoy your reading with a minimum of reference texts!

 And a .pdf: ageofsailterminologysheetfixedmetric2

-- These are distributed under a CC BY-NC license.
+- These are distributed under a CC BY-NC-SA license.

-- In more concrete terms, that means you can print these out/leave them in library books/distribute to your 10th graders/etc. Just please attribute them to ladywiththenotebook.wordpress.com or Renee Reeves and make sure you’re not making a profit.
+- In more concrete terms, that means you can print these out/leave them in library books/distribute to your 10th graders/etc. Just please attribute them to ladywiththenotebook.wordpress.com or Renee Reeves, distribute under the same license, and don’t charge for them.

 - Please send me a note if you spot any factual errors or typos.
 I’ve proof-read these, but that doesn’t mean they’re perfect!

 The illustration is from Wikipedia and is in the public domain.

 I defined terms based on this Sailing Quick Reference Guide and (to a lesser extent), A Sea of Words by Dean King, J. Worth Estes, and John B. Hattendorf.
 There are discrepancies I’m sure I’m unaware of between historical and modern vessels (and ships like the Sophie and the ship on the diagram).